importsb/simple-calculator/README.md

 ## simple-calculator
 A Python calculator that does simple math calculations.
-It supports adding, subtracting, multiplation, and dividing.
+It supports addition, subtraction, multiplication, and division.
 I built this to practice user input, validation, error handling, using multiple functions, and loops.

 ## features
 - Addition (+)